JohanneBW/CDS_Spatial_Analysis/README.md

 ## Correlation between traffic accidents and location

-**Project for Spatial Analytics, Cultural Data Science 2021** _Johanne Brandhøj Würtz_
+**Project for Spatial Analytics, Cultural Data Science 2021**

+_Johanne Brandhøj Würtz_

 **Introduction**
-This repository contains my exam projec for my Spatial Analytics class in Cultural Data Science.
+n/This repository contains my exam projec for my Spatial Analytics class in Cultural Data Science.

 **Software Framework**
 The code for this project is written on my MacBook macOS, version 10.15.7.
 I installed the desktop version of R (4.1.0) and RStudio (1.4.1106).
 The project uses the following packages: tidyverse, sf, rgdal, leaflet, spatstat, maptools, sp and raster.
 See the Session Info chunk in the end of the script (Traffic_accidents.Rmd) for more details about the individual packages and versions.